Canada

 Do you work across time zones with Canadian clients?

-Canadian clients range from Halifax (Atlantic) to Vancouver (Pacific), a four-hour spread.
+Canadian clients range from Halifax (Atlantic) to Vancouver (Pacific), a roughly four-hour spread.
 From London, I overlap with Halifax most of the day, Toronto/Montreal through your morning, and Vancouver through your early afternoon.
 Monthly Zoom calls get scheduled at your convenience.
-Async work via email and Slack is the default for day-to-day.
-No Canadian client has found the time zone a limiting factor.
+Async work via email and Slack is the default for day-to-day, and the time-zone offset has not been a limiting factor on the engagements I have run.

 Do you take Canadian clients on 3-month or shorter engagements?